 What payroll checks can be automated?

-Many payroll validation checks can be automated including timesheet completeness verification, hours variance detection comparing rostered versus actual, overtime threshold alerts, award rate validation, leave balance checks, missing clock events identification, duplicate entry detection, and pay rate reasonableness checks.
+Many payroll validation checks can be automated, including timesheet completeness verification, hours variance detection comparing rostered versus actual, overtime threshold alerts, award rate validation, leave balance checks, missing clock-event identification, duplicate entry detection, and pay-rate reasonableness checks.
+Automated systems can run these checks continuously rather than only at payroll time.

 How do automated payroll checks reduce errors?

 Automated checks catch issues when they occur rather than when payroll is processed.
-A missing clock-out is flagged immediately rather than discovered at end of week.
-Unusual hours trigger alerts before they become payroll errors.
-This real-time validation prevents errors from compounding.
+A missing clock-out is flagged immediately rather than discovered at end of week, and unusual hours trigger alerts before they become payroll errors.
+This real-time validation prevents errors from compounding and reduces the correction workload at payroll time.

 What are common payroll errors that automation prevents?